 If you cancel or change your trip, you may see a ‘cancelled time’ or ‘unused time’ charge on your bill.
 Whether this applies, and the amount charged, depends on how far in advance you made the cancellation or change.
 Changes include returning a car early, or changing the start or end times of your trip.

-You can cancel or edit your trip for free within 1 hour of making the booking, provided the booking hasn’t started.
-After this, you can cancel or edit your trip for free up to 48 hours before the time of the change (see examples below for how this works).
+You can cancel or edit your trip for free within 1 hour of making the booking.
+After this, you can cancel or edit your trip for free up to 48 hours before the time of the change.
 If you make a change within 48 hours of the booked time, the fees outlined below will apply.

 |Time of cancellation or change||Fee|